simutex/simutex/README.md

 4. Create the MongoDB database using the database name chosen above
 5. Start the MongoDB instance
 6. Place a copy of `latexmk` in the root repository directory
-6. Open a terminal in the repository directory
+7. Open a terminal in the repository directory
-2. Execute `npm install` to install the needed Node.js packages
+8. Execute `npm install` to install the needed Node.js packages
+9. Execute `npm build` to build the webpack bundles
-3. Execute `npm run start` to start the server
+10. Execute `npm run start` to start the server
-4. Open a browser and navigate to http://localhost:3080/
+11. Open a browser and navigate to http://localhost:3080/